jkroepke/helm-secrets/docs/Cloud Integration.md

 Finally, put everything together:

 ```
-helm secrets template -f values.yaml chart/secret.yaml
+helm secrets template -f values.yaml .
 ```

 That's it!
-You should see some message form `vals` stating that the secrets were retrieve and the resulting content from the template in the `STDOUT`.
+You should see the resulting content from the template.

 ## Supported Backends